Why Migrating your Calibration Labs to the Cloud in 2023 is the Best Decision You Can Make

-Adoption of cloud in Calibration ventures is still at early stages.
-In this blog I examine the apprehensions of Calibration Labs about moving to Cloud and how best we can address them.
+Adoption of cloud in Calibration ventures is still in the early stages.
+In this blog, I examine the apprehensions of Calibration Labs about moving to the Cloud and how best we can address them.

-Calibration industry has one of the lowest adoption rates of Cloud technology.
-Reasons vary from apprehension about security of the data to cost.
+The calibration industry has one of the lowest adoption rates of Cloud technology.
+Reasons vary from apprehension about the security of the data to cost.
 These are problems that Cloud infrastructure vendors and application vendors have successfully addressed.

 Ensuring the same level of security that cloud providers offer in your on-premise installation is even more challenging.
 And when a situation arises, you are all alone to handle it.

 Who owns all your data that is stored on the cloud?

 The short and long answer is ‘You’.

 Neither the infrastructure provider nor the application provider has any claim of ownership of your data.
 Make sure you get this assurance from your application vendor as part of the service agreement.
 The same can then be legally enforced if an unlikely dispute arises.

 It’s legally mandated by many countries that any personally identifiable information related to their citizens is stored within their jurisdiction.
 You should ensure your application provider agrees to store the data as per the legal requirements.
 Why wouldn’t they?

 How much will it cost

 Usually, the applications are multi-tenanted, which means your data is logically separated from that of others.
 This brings down your cost considerably as the cost of operations of the application provider will be shared by all their clients.
 You do not need to worry about software updation and other IT-related activities.
 With an on-premise application, you will end up owning the infrastructure, its updation, and the IT team adding to the cost of your operations.
 With the cloud, you save on all these.